The Senate and the United States Constitution

-Two Senators Per State
+Chapter 1: Two Senators per State

 The Senate of the United States shall be composed of two Senators from each State.
 [U.S. Constitution, Article I, section 3, clause 1]

 During the summer of 1787, the delegates to the Constitutional Convention in Philadelphia established equal representation in the Senate and proportional representation in the House of Representatives.
-Called the “Great Compromise” or the “Connecticut Compromise,” this unique plan for congressional representation resolved the most controversial aspect of the drafting of the Constitution.
+Called the “Great Compromise” or the “Connecticut Compromise,” the unique plan for congressional representation resolved the most controversial aspect of the drafting of the Constitution.

 In the weeks before the Constitution’s framers agreed to the compromise, the delegates from the states with large populations argued that each state’s representation in the Senate should correspond to the size of the state.
 Large-state delegates promoted James Madison’s Virginia Plan, the document that was the basis for several of the clauses in the Constitution.
 Under this plan, the Senate and the House would base their membership on the same proportional “right of suffrage.”
 That is, the number of senators in each state would be determined by its population of free citizens and slaves.
 Large states, then, stood to gain the most seats in the Senate.
 As justification for this advantage, delegates noted that their states contributed more of the nation’s financial and defensive resources than small states, and therefore, required a greater say in government.